anasa30/PT_FuelModels/README.md

-# Map of Fuel Models for Portugal
+# FUMOD: Updated FUel MODels gridded dataset

 This repository contains the fuel maps of fuel models for Portugal and the raw datasets used to develop them.

+Package: FUMOD
+Version: V1
+Data: December 2022
+Product: Fuel Models Map
+Study area: Mainland Portugal
+Properties: Geotiff gridded datasets with pixel size of 100-m; UTM-29 projection

 The generation of maps of fuel models in Portugal follows the methodology described in Sá et al. 2023 (DOI) and is summarized in the figure below.

 ![workflow_v1](https://user-images.githubusercontent.com/117373204/210095096-28f13635-88f8-47c6-94e6-a526cf376ab4.png)